- Phoenix Counselling

-The cost of counselling and psychotherapy in the UK varies and is dependent on the type of therapy (face-to-face, online and the type of therapy).
+The cost of counselling and psychotherapy in the UK varies and depends on the type of therapy (face-to-face, online and the type of therapy).
 As a guide here are some frequently asked questions about the fees for counselling and psychotherapy.

 WHAT IS THE COST OF COUNSELLING & PSYCHOTHERAPY?

-Most counsellors and psychotherapist charge between £40 - £150 for therapy within the UK with most therapists offering 50 - 60 minute appointments.
+Most counsellors and psychotherapists charge between £45 - £150 for therapy within the UK with most therapists offering 50 - 60 minute appointments.

 Fees are dependent on individual, couples or family therapy.